-Biomimicry is an exciting new subfield of nanomedicine, and at its forefront is the use of cell-derived membranes to coat nanoparticles.
+Biomimicry is an exciting subfield of nanomedicine.
+At its forefront is the use of cell-derived membranes to coat nanoparticles.
 Membrane-wrapped nanoparticles can avoid immune recognition and bind homologous cells in vitro and in vivo, as depicted above.
-In the Day Lab, we are developing membrane-wrapped nanoparticles for targeted cargo delivery to either hematopoietic stem and progenitor cells or cancer cells.
-In the future, these nanoparticles could transform the way we manage diseases such as cancer, blood disorders, and more.
+In the Day Lab, we are developing membrane-wrapped nanoparticles for targeted cargo delivery to hematopoietic stem and progenitor cells and cancer cells.
+In the future, these nanoparticles could transform the way we manage diseases such as cancers, blood disorders, and more.